Frequently asked questions

 • Custom events and traces added by you

-Some views will not show up in the video, that includes video player windows, camera previews, password fields and views specifically marked as protected.
+Some views will not show up in the video — camera previews, password fields and views you've marked as protected.

 None.
-We do not stream anything while your app is running or sleeping, the only time data is being transferred is when an actual bug or crash is being reported.
+We don't stream anything while your app is running or backgrounded.
+Data is only transferred when an actual bug or crash is reported.

-Out of the box Bugsee captures all console logs produced by your app, be it NSLog, print or os.log.
-It works both on iOS10 and prior versions, both in Swift and Objective-C.
+Out of the box, Bugsee captures all console logs produced by your app — NSLog, print and os.log.
+Works on iOS 10 and earlier, both in Swift and Objective-C.

 Android SDK

-Very, you just need to add Bugsee to your project’s gradle file and add one line of code to your Application class to launch Bugsee.
+Very.
+Add Bugsee to your project's Gradle file and call one line of code in your Application class.

-Here is an ever growing list of what we track, while keeping the promise of single-line-integration:
+Here's an ever-growing list of what we track, while keeping the promise of single-line integration:

 • Video of your app + user interactions (touches)*